KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-09-18-AWS-DevOps-Pipeline-with-SonarQube-Docker-and-GitHub-Integration.md

 Navigate back to the Jenkins-pipeline you created and click on configure.
 Add a build step to execute the remote shell.

+Navigate back to the GitHub Repository and create a new DockerFile

+Navigate back to the configure tab and add build step "Execute Shell". and type the command "scp ./ubuntu@(Docker-Instance-ip):~/(path of folder you want to save contents)

+***IT IS NOT RECOMMENDED SAVING THE "DOCKERFILE" IN SAVE REPO AS WEBSITE***

+Verify contents of repo are in the folder

+Navigate back to the Jenkins-pipeline you created and click on configure.
+Add a build step to execute the remote shell.
+Remember to allow for ports configured in the Instance